md-Gafrujama/Todo-app/README.md

 Edit Existing Tasks: Modify task descriptions or details as needed.
 Delete Tasks: Remove tasks from the list that are no longer needed.
 Responsive Design: The app is designed to work well on both desktop and mobile devices.
+Prioritization: Assign priorities to tasks for better organization.
+Due Dates: Set due dates for tasks to keep track of deadlines.
+Categories: Group tasks into categories for better organization and filtering.
+Search Functionality: Search for specific tasks using keywords or phrases.
+Reminders: Receive reminders for upcoming tasks or overdue tasks.
+Collaboration: Share tasks and collaborate with others in real-time.
 Installation
-To run this Todo App locally, follow these steps:
+To run this TodoList Application locally, follow these steps:

 Clone the Repository:
 bash